 To serve both of these purposes, ERP implementation must be informed by the best available scientific information and by information about the implementation of other program actions.
 Information about the implementation of other program actions is necessary to ensure that they do not conflict with or limit the success of the ERP.
 In addition, ERP restoration actions must be implemented concurrently, and at commensurate levels with the other Program actions.
 This will ensure that the Program as a whole continues to increase aquatic and terrestrial habitats and improve ecological functions in the Bay-Delta.
-The MSCS-ERP Milestones identified by the USFWS, NMFS and DFG are intended to establish, based on the best information currently available, a group of actions derived from the ERP Plan that 1) establish an adequate level of ERP implementation during Stage 1, 2) for the first four years, can be implemented with annual ERP funding of \$150 million, 3) would not be inhibited by proposed Stage 1 actions in other program elements to be completed in compliance with FESA, ESA and the NCCPA.
+The MSCS-ERP Milestones identified by the USFWS, NMFS and DFG are intended to establish, based on the best information currently available, a group of actions derived from the ERP Plan that 1) establish an adequate level of ERP implementation during Stage 1, 2) for the first four years, can be implemented with annual ERP funding of \$150 million, 3) would not be inhibited by proposed Stage 1 actions in other program elements, and 4) would enable proposed Stage 1 actions in other program elements to be completed in compliance with FESA, ESA and the NCCPA.